Samuel David Hawkins

-Samuel David Hawkins (born August 11, 1933) was the youngest of the American defectors of the Korean War.
+Samuel David Hawkins (born August 11, 1933) was an American serviceman who became the youngest of the American defectors of the Korean War.
 Hawkins was one of twenty-two American and British servicemen to defect to China after the conclusion of the war in 1953.
 Hawkins returned to the United States in 1957.

-Life

 Early life and wartime experience

 Hawkins was born in Oklahoma City, Oklahoma.
 His father, Clayton O. Hawkins, whom Hawkins says he had an unhappy relationship with during his childhood, had served in World War II.
 He enlisted in the U.S. Army at the age of 16.
-Captured and made a prisoner of war by the Chinese People's Volunteer Army troops, he chose to remain in China after the signing of the 1953 Korean Armistice Agreement, one of twenty-two American and British servicemen to do so.
+He served in the Korean War and was captured and made a prisoner of war by the Chinese People's Volunteer Army troops.
+He chose to remain in China after the signing of the 1953 Korean Armistice Agreement, one of twenty-two American and British servicemen to do so.
 While in China, he studied politics at the People's University of China in Beijing, and later worked in Wuhan as a mechanic.
 Hawkins was featured in Virginia Pasley's 1955 book 21 Stayed: The Story of the American GIs Who Chose Communist China—Who They Were and Why They Stayed.
-His father died in a fire in Tuskahoma, Oklahoma while Hawkins was in a prisoner-of-war camp in China.
+His father died in a fire in Tuskahoma, Oklahoma, while Hawkins was in a prisoner-of-war camp in China.
 In 1954 Hawkins was dishonorably discharged from the U.S. Army.
 In 1956 he married a White Russian woman named Tanya who had grown up in a French convent in China and worked at the Soviet embassy in Beijing.

 Hawkins was permitted to speak with the foreign press in China.
-His interviewers included African-American journalist William Worthy, as well as correspondents from Reuters and Look magazine.
+His interviewers included journalist William Worthy, as well as correspondents from Reuters and Look magazine.
 As early as June 1956, Hawkins indicated his desire to return home in an interview with a British journalist.
 Finally, in late February 1957, he took a train from Guangzhou to the border with British-ruled Hong Kong and departed mainland China by walking across a rail-bridge to the British territory.
 Upon his arrival in Hong Kong he was met by U.S. Vice Consul S.M.
 Backe, who questioned Hawkins and issued him a one-way passport to the United States.
 He stated that the major motivation for his departure from China was the way the Soviets had suppressed the Hungarian Revolution of 1956, which turned him off Communism.
 He was the seventh ex-U.S. Army soldier to come back after defecting to China.